+To become world class educational and research institute and contribute effectively towards building up indigenous & technological capabilities for sustainable socioeconomic development.
 To equip our undergraduate, postgraduate and doctoral students with advance knowledge through collaborative opportunities emerged from linkages with academia, industry and government.